 Inpatient/Outpatient Drug and Alcohol Treatment in Alabama:

 Both inpatient and outpatient treatment is offered for people who want to overcome alcoholism and addiction.
 Oftentimes, a client’s work schedule will not allow for a month dedicated to inpatient rehabilitation.
 Outpatient rehab can be a better option for people who have work or school obligations that they just cannot afford to miss.

 We Want to Hear From You:

-If you or a loved one wants to become drug or alcohol free, we would love to talk with you and address your questions and concerns, we’re here to help.
-Give yourself or your loved one a chance at an alcohol and drug free life.
-Contact us today to learn how to begin recovery at Alabama Drug and Alcohol Treatment Centers.
+If you or a loved one wants to become drug or alcohol-free, we would love to talk with you and address your questions and concerns, we’re here to help.
+Give yourself or your loved one a chance to live a life that is free of drug and alcohol abuse.
+Get help today and learn how to begin recovery at Alabama Drug and Alcohol Treatment programs.